The Members’ Council is at the heart of the National Landcare Network.

 Rod is the Executive Officer of Landcare Tasmania, taking on this role after 25 years of running an environmental consulting business including eight years as CEO of Natural Resource Planning Pty Ltd, of which he remains a Director and Chair.
 He has an extensive background in providing scientific and planning services to a wide range of clients, including primary producers, land management organisations, local government planners, Australian State and Commonwealth governments, natural resource management organisations, forestry companies, organisations working on government funded land management projects and national and global non-government organisations.
 Rod is a member of the Ecological Society of Australia, Water Stewardship Australia, the Tasmanian Land Conservancy’s Conservation Science Advisory Council and CEO Tasmania.
 Rod brings a unique blend of scientific expertise and business management to the Landcare scene, including a strong emphasis on organisational development and change management.

 Kaye grew up on a farm in the Yarra Valley and now farms sheep with her husband on a property west of Geelong, on the Barwon River.
 She has been involved in Landcare and natural resource management for over 30 years.
 Kaye is a founding member of Barrabool Hills Landcare Group and also spent nine years as a Board Member of the Corangamite Catchment Management Authority, retiring in 2009.
 She is a past board member of the Geelong Landcare Network and immediate past chair of the Otway Agroforestry Network.
 Kaye is currently President of the Barrabool Hills Landcare Group.
 She has been a Corangamite delegate to the VLC since 2010.
 Kaye was awarded a doctorate for her research into trace element nutrition of sheep and holds an honours degree in Agricultural Science, a Diploma of Education and a Master Tree Grower certificate.
-Kaye is Executive Secretary of the Victorian Landcare Council.
+Kaye is Executive Secretary of Landcare Victoria.

 Sandy grew up on farm on the Goulburn River at Seymour.
 He holds a Masters in Rural Science( UNE) and is the Founding Principal of the Orange Agricultural College, now Charles Sturt University.
 He was the Federal Member for Calare, in the central west of NSW and during his time in parliament was Chair House Representatives Standing Committee for Environment and Conservation.
 He is a current Board member of Goulburn Broken Catchment Management Authority and local coordinator of Burnt Creek Landcare Group.